VezertVezert

 • Are responsibilities clearly assigned to team members?

-A documented ongoing website optimization strategy eliminates reactive decision-making.
+A documented ongoing optimization strategy eliminates reactive decision-making.

 UX Testing & Validation